mrfdev/CMI/Resources/FAQ/cmi-running-1.18.2.md

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Note ahead.

-- This is made for CMI 9.1.x and a Spigot or Paper server on version 1.18.1.
+- This is made for CMI 9.1.3.x and a Spigot-, or Paper servers on version 1.18.2.
 Apply steps to other (lower) versions accordingly.
-- CMILib will be required.
+- The LATEST CMILib version will be required.
 Zrips' libraries and other resources are linked below.

 ## <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> 1.18

-- Is there a build for 1.18?
-Yes, CMI 9.1 can be used on 1.18.1, do not use 9.0.
+- Is there a build for 1.18.x?
+Yes, CMI 9.1.3.x can be used on 1.18.2.
-- Will there be a build for 1.18.1?
-Yes, there is one, make sure you use CMILib 1.1.0.6 or newer
+- Will there be a build for 1.xx?
+Future versions are likely to get an update, yes.
 - Do I need to buy a new license to upgrade?
 No.
-- Can I upgrade from an older version of CMI to the build for 1.18.1?
-Yes, latest cmi and cmilib jars will achieve this.
+- Can I upgrade from an older version of CMI to the build for 1.18.2?
+Yes, latest CMI and CMILib jars will achieve this.
 - CMILib will be required?
 Yes.
-CMILib 1.1.0.6 or newer is required.
+CMILib 1.1.2.0 or newer is required for 1.18.2
 - So where do I download it? spigotmc.org

 ### <g-emoji class="g-emoji" alias="information_source" fallback-src="https://github.githubassets.com/images/icons/emoji/unicode/2139.png">ℹ️</g-emoji> Backup